pgpartman/pg_partman/doc/pg_partman.md

  * `p_constraint_cols` - an optional array parameter to set the columns that will have additional constraints set.
 See the **About** section above for more information on how this works and the **apply_constraints()** function for how this is used.
  * `p_template_table` - If you do not pass a value here, a template table will automatically be made for you in same schema that pg_partman was installed to.
 If you pre-create a template table and pass its name here, then the initial child tables will obtain these properties discussed in the **About** section immediately.
  * `p_jobmon` - allow `pg_partman` to use the `pg_jobmon` extension to monitor that partitioning is working correctly.
 Defaults to TRUE.
  * `p_date_trunc_interval` - By default, pg_partman's time-based partitioning will truncate the child table starting values to line up at the beginning of typical boundaries (midnight for daily, day 1 for monthly, Jan 1 for yearly, etc).
-If a custom time interval that does not fall on those boundaries is desired, this option may be required to ensure the child table has the expected boundaries (especially if you also set p_start_partition).
-The valid values allowed for this parameter are the interval values accepted by the built-in date_trunc() function (day, week, month, etc).
+If a partitioning interval that does not fall on those boundaries is desired, this option may be required to ensure the child table has the expected boundaries (especially if you also set `p_start_partition`).
+The valid values allowed for this parameter are the interval values accepted by PostgreSQL's built-in `date_trunc()` function (day, week, month, etc).
 For example, if you set a 9-week interval, by default pg_partman would truncate the tables by month (since the interval is greater than one month but less than 1 year) and unexpectedly start on the first of the month in some cases.
-Set this value to week, so that the child table start values are properly truncated on a weekly basis to line up with the 9-week interval.
+Set this parameter value to `week`, so that the child table start values are properly truncated on a weekly basis to line up with the 9-week interval.
 If you are using a custom time interval, please experiment with this option to get the expected set of child tables you desire or use a more typical partitioning interval to simplify partition management.

 ```sql
 create_sub_parent(